 - Three Plead Guilty In Green Dot Scam Run By Alabama DOC Inmates

 You can also find interesting discussions around this topic at Prison Talk.

 What Is Reload At Register?

 Reload at Register is Green Dot’s first attempt to prevent the MoneyPak scams.
-People were being scammed out of thousands of dollars so Green Dot discontinued their MoneyPak in 2015 then brought it back about a year later after seeing a drop in the company’s profit.
+Scammers have stolen thousands of dollars from people.
+So, Green Dot discontinued their MoneyPak in 2015 then brought it back about a year later after seeing a drop in the company’s profit.
 Reload at register allow prepaid debit card holders to take their physical debit card to the cash register and load the cash directly onto the card without a reload pack.
 PayPal My Cash & Vanilla Reload has adopted the “reload at the register” method.
 The fee for this service is $4.95.
 It is difficult to scam individuals using Reload At Register unless they provide their prepaid debit card information.